Michael Herold

 Projects begin as focused studio studies and are developed into full-scale works through collaboration with professional fabricators, engineers, and installation teams.

-Each piece is created with the understanding that it must perform in a real environment, integrating with architecture, landscape, and public use.
+Each piece is created with the understanding that it must perform within a real environment—integrating with architecture, landscape, movement, and the way people experience a space over time.

 Palo Alto leadership panel.